Should I anneal metal before cutting discs?

 It is fine to cut 24g without annealing as it is pretty thin.
 Don’t forget to lubricate the cutter.
 Don’t forget eye protection!
 Lubricating the cutter keeps the cutter sharp longer.
 It is also makes it easier to cut your discs.

-You can rub a little beeswax around the sharp edge of the cutter, or paint Liquid Bur Life on with a paint brush.
+You can rub a little beeswax around the sharp edge of the cutter, Cut Lubricant.
 Vegetable oil, sewing machine oil, 3-in-one oil, etc. will work fine.
 Avoid WD-40 as it can be corrosive.

 Because of the lubrication the discs, that you’ve cut out, will need to be cleaned before soldering.
 They will be oily.
 I torch mine for several seconds, quench and pickle.
 You can also use a soft toothbrush, a good degreasing dish detergent, like Dawn or Dr. Bronner’s (less toxic to the planet and you) and really hot water.
 Pumice powder or Bon Ami will also clean the metal.
 Make a paste, of the Bon Ami or pumice, with a touch of water and a small pile of the powder.